 - What will happen if you don’t get the surgery?

 - How long the recovery period will be?

 That last one is so important because it could mean an extended stay in the hospital for longer than you’re planning.
-Depending on your condition, you may be discharged and then scheduled to return for your surgery followed by a hospital stay.
+Depending on the acuity of your condition, you may be able to schedule your surgery at a time with a prolonged stay that is more convenient.